zenml-io/zenml-projects/end-to-end-computer-vision/README.md

 This pipeline downloads the [Ship Detection dataset](https://huggingface.co/datasets/datadrivenscience/ship-detection).
 This dataset contains some truly huge images with a few hundred million pixels.
-In order to make these useable, we break down all source images into manageable tiles with a maximum height/width of 1000 pixels.
+In order to make these usable, we break down all source images into manageable tiles with a maximum height/width of 1000 pixels.
 After this preprocessing is done, the images are uploaded into a cloud bucket and the ground truth annotations are uploaded to a local Label Studio instance.